These Low Carb Pancakes are delicious, nutrient-dense, grain-free, and make a perfect breakfast.

 - 2 tablespoon cacao or cocoa powder

-- 2 tbsp cacao nibs (you can skip if not available)
+- 2 tablespoon cacao nibs (you can skip if not available)

 1. Combine all ingredients in a large bowl and mix well.

 2. Preheat a large non-stick skillet on medium heat and add a bit of coconut oil enough batter to fit 3 pancakes.

 3. Cook for 2-3 minutes per side or until you start to see bubbles.
 Flip and cook on the other side.